madajaju/EmbracingDigitalTransformation/docs/episodes/edt-13/episode.md

 ---
 layout: posts
-title: Illogical Obsession with Logic
+title: "Illogical Obsession with Logic"
 number: 13
 permalink: EDT13
 has_children: false
 parent: Episodes
 nav_order: 13
 tags:
     - Data Management
     - Organizational Change

-date:
+date: 2020-08-13
 guests:
     - Darren W Pulsipher
     - Andrew Padilla

 img: thumbnail.jpg
-summary: Thought leader Andrew Padilla of Datacequia envisions new developments in data management and collaboration that would allow data to advance as software has in visibility, accessibility, usability, and portability.
-He outlines how a composable infrastructure would address the concerns of both software engineers and data scientists.
+summary: "Thought leader Andrew Padilla of Datacequia envisions new developments in data management and collaboration that would allow data to advance as software has in visibility, accessibility, usability, and portability.
+He outlines how a composable infrastructure would address the concerns of both software engineers and data scientists."
 ---

 {% include soundcloud.html id="edt13" title="#13 Illogical Obsession with Logic" %}